Ranked "Best Bike Shop" — both nationally and locally

 THANKS to all our valued customers, dedicated employees, and supportive business partners for making this national award possible!

 Photo: Tom Henry, longtime Landry's co-owner, accepts the national award at Interbike along with Landry's store managers Mark Vautour, Pat Flaherty, and Greg Hoffman.

 August 2018 — Landry's Bicycles has received national recognition as a Bicycle-Friendly Business, awarded by the League of American Bicyclists as part of their Bicycle-Friendly America program.
 To date, Landry's is one of only a few companies in New England to receive the highest platinum-level Bicycle-Friendly Business award.
 We were evaluated on various bike-friendly criteria in the categories of encouragement, engineering, education, and evaluation.
 (Landry's has received this award since 2008.)

 Is your business or workplace bike-friendly?
 Learn how Landry's can help you get started.

 February 2013 — Landry's Bicycles received QBP's Clay Mankin Award for "outstanding leadership in the cycling industry."
-QBP is one the bicycle industry's leading suppliers, and Tom Henry (Landry's general manager) received the award during the National Bike Summit in Washington, D.C.
+QBP is one the bicycle industry's leading suppliers, and Tom Henry (Landry's co-owner) received the award during the National Bike Summit in Washington, D.C.
 We are honored to receive QBP's Clay Mankin Award.